tdv/go-care/README.md

 	...
 }
 ```
-More details you'll find in the [examples](https://github.com/tdv/go-care/tree/main/examples/greeter)
+More details you'll find among the [examples](https://github.com/tdv/go-care/tree/main/examples/greeter)

 # Examples
-The [examples](https://github.com/tdv/go-care/tree/main/examples/greeter) demonstrate the above features.
+The [examples](https://github.com/tdv/go-care/tree/main/examples/greeter) demonstrate features.
 Having run server and client with different param-set you can try the features.

 # Compiler and OS
-The package has developed and tested in Go 1.19 within Ubuntu 20.04.
+The package had developed and tested in Go 1.19 within Ubuntu 20.04.
 Hopefully, many other OS and compiler versions will be appropriate quite well.